What you will learn in this article:

 That said, it’s possible that some foods play a role in eliminating H. pylori.
 Foods that may help fight off H. pylori or boost the body’s own healthy bacteria include:

-There are foods that help in eliminating ulcer (H. pylori.) they are:
+There are foods that help in eliminating it (H. pylori.) they are:

 - Mastic- This is the sap of a tree grown in Mediterranean